wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==
 = 4.8.5.1 =
 * [Fix] Some icons in the Access Log were broken and not displayed as expected.
+* [Fix] Added extra code to make sure a callback function is defined for any given report.

 = 4.8.5 =
 * [New] Introduced option to not track pageviews based on the ACCEPT-LANGUAGE header sent by the browser.